hjs-spec/eusair-jep-initial-assessment/EU_AI_ACT_MAPPING.md

 ---

-## 5. Institutional Neutrality & Public Good
+## 5. Core Philosophy: Institutional Neutrality & Public Good

-HJS is not a commercial product; it is a **Global Accountability Infrastructure**.
+HJS is not a commercial product; it is a **Global Accountability Infrastructure** driven by a commitment to digital justice.

-* **Non-Profit Governance**: The HJS Protocol is managed by the **HJS Foundation LTD (Singapore)**, a Company Limited by Guarantee (CLG).
-As a non-profit entity with no shareholders, its sole mission is the maintenance of the protocol as a neutral utility.
+* **Non-Profit Philosophy**: The HJS Protocol is managed by the **HJS Foundation LTD (Singapore)**, a Company Limited by Guarantee (CLG).
+As a non-profit entity with no shareholders, our philosophy is to maintain the protocol as a neutral, third-party utility for all humanity.
 * **Respect for Dual Rights**:
-* **Public Interest**: We provide the "Chain of Responsibility" for the safety of the digital society.
+* **Public Interest**: Our vision is to provide a permanent "Chain of Responsibility" for the safety of the digital society.
-* **Private Sovereignty**: We respect the individual’s right to privacy and the state’s right to digital self-determination.
+* **Private Sovereignty**: We respect the individual’s right to privacy and the state’s right to digital self-determination as fundamental human rights.

-* **Open Standard**: By keeping the core protocol open-source and foundation-led, HJS ensures that no single corporation or nation can monopolize the "Judgment of AI," making it a true **Global Public Good**.
+* **Open Standard for All**: By keeping the core protocol open-source and foundation-led, HJS ensures that no single corporation or nation can monopolize the "Judgment of AI," making it a true **Global Public Good**.

 ---

 ### 🚀 Auditor Quick Reference

 * **Protocol Version**: HJS-v1.0
-* **Institutional Status**: Foundation-led (Non-profit CLG)
+* **Institutional Philosophy**: Foundation-led (Non-profit CLG), Public Good mission.
 * **Sovereignty Compliance**: Supports localized, air-gapped node execution.
 * **Privacy Compliance**: GDPR-ready (Hash-based evidence).